nsg-ethz/p4-learning/exercises/08-Simple_Routing/thrift/README.md

 For this exercise we provide you with the following files:

-  *  `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
+- `p4app.json`: describes the topology we want to create with the help of mininet and p4-utils package.
 It is the same topology we used for the ECMP exercise.
+- `network.py`: a Python scripts that initializes the topology using *Mininet* and *P4-Utils*.
+One can use indifferently `network.py` or `p4app.json` to start the network.
-  *  `p4src/ecmp.p4`: we will use the solution of the [03-ECMP](../../03-ECMP/thrift) exercise as starting point.
+- `p4src/ecmp.p4`: we will use the solution of the [03-ECMP](../../03-ECMP/p4runtime) exercise as starting point.
-  *  `send.py`: a small python script to generate multiple packets with different tcp port.
+- `send.py`: a small python script to generate multiple packets with different tcp port.
-  *  `routing-controller.py`: routing controller skeleton.
+- `routing-controller.py`: routing controller skeleton.
 The controller uses global topology information and the simple switch `thrift_API` to populate the routing tables.
-  * `topology_generator.py`: python script that automatically generates `p4app` configuration files.
+- `topology_generator.py`: Python script that automatically generates `p4app` configuration files.
+It allows you to generate 3 types of topologies: linear, circular, and random (with a node number and degree).
+Run it with `-h` option to see the command line parameters.
+- `network_generator.py`: Python script that automatically generates `network.py` scripts.
 It allows you to generate 3 types of topologies: linear, circular, and random (with a node number and degree).
 Run it with `-h` option to see the command line parameters.

 #### Notes about p4app.json